kanwarpreet25/fhir-server/README.md

     ```
     docker swarm init
     ```
+2.
-1. Start a database container:
+    a) Start a database container and start the development server separately:

-    ```
-    docker stack deploy -c docker-compose-dev.yml dev-database
+        docker stack deploy -c docker-compose-dev-db.yml fhir-db
-    ```
-1. Start the development server
-    ```
         mvn jetty:run

-    ```
+    b) or start the the full setup with docker

+        docker stack deploy -c docker-compose-dev.yml fhir-server-dev

-1. By default the server is available at http://localhost:8080.
+4. By default the server is available at http://localhost:8080.
+5. By default authentication will be enabled, but can be disabled in ```hapi.properties``` or ```docker-compose-dev.yml```.
-1. Go and mix up some code 👩‍💻.
+6. Go and mix up some code 👩‍💻.
 The server will reload automatically once you save.
 Remember to keep an eye on the console.

+### Authentication
+If ```HAPI_AUTHENTICATION_INTERCEPTOR_ENABLED``` is set to ```true```, you must specify your identity providers realm url, to fetch a public key and requests must include one of the following headers

+    Authorization - Bearer sometoken...
+    X-Forwarded-User - username

 FHIR® is the registered trademark of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.